education.vic.gov.au

 Classroom/subject teachers have knowledge of:

-• the content and methodology through which to teach the area content
+• the content and the methodology through which they teach the area content

 • the EAL learners, who they have been able to observe working in many different learning contexts.